 - It might prove difficult to find your own niche.

 Subscription boxes are all the rage nowadays.
-If this business model was reserved only for newspapers and magazines in the past, more and more businesses found success in the present with a subscription-based model.
+If this eCommerce businesses model was reserved only for newspapers and magazines in the past, more and more businesses found success in the present with a subscription-based model.
 If you decide to go for this business model, you’ll just have to study the market and find your niche.
 You can find subscription boxes for pretty much anything, from food and books to coffee, beauty and video games.
 The mobile e-commerce or m-commerce industry is moving at fast pace.
 You can find some interesting Mobile eCommerece Statistics here.

 Pros of subscription boxes: